Affiliate Disclosure

 Prep for wheels differs from paint.
 Wheels typically need iron decontamination before coating because ferrous brake dust embeds even when they look clean.
 Use a pH-neutral iron remover, rinse thoroughly, then IPA wipe.
 Older or pitted wheels benefit from a light clay pass.
 Don't rush this — contamination under a coating defeats the purpose.

-Glass and Windscreen Coatings
+Glass and Windshield Coatings

 What glass coatings don't do: fix pitted or scratched glass, eliminate wiper chatter from worn blades, or forgive poor prep.
-Apply over an oily or silicone-contaminated windscreen and you'll get smearing — worse than bare glass.
+Apply over an oily or silicone-contaminated windshield and you'll get smearing — worse than bare glass.
 Glass prep differs from paint prep: start with a dedicated glass cleaner, then a glass-specific polish to remove wiper deposits and silicone contamination, finish with an IPA wipe, and ensure the glass is bone dry.
 Tape the rubber seals and A-pillar.
 If you're coating the whole car too, do the glass last to avoid contamination from coating removal.

 Plastic Trim and Exterior Plastics

 Faded, chalky plastic trim is one of the most visually ageing things that can happen to a car — the factory UV stabilisers in unpainted plastics (bumper valances, door handles, mirror caps) break down over time.
-Coating plastic trim won't reverse deep oxidisation on its own, but on properly restored trim it locks in that appearance and dramatically slows future fading.
+Coating plastic trim won't reverse deep oxidization on its own, but on properly restored trim it locks in that appearance and dramatically slows future fading.
 Products like CarPro DLUX (dual-purpose for wheels and trim) and Gyeon Q2 Trim are formulated for porous plastic and rubber rather than paint or glass.

 Exhaust Tips

 Exhaust tips sit in the worst environment: heat, carbon and road contamination.
-A high-temp ceramic coating on polished or brushed stainless tips resists heat discolouration and makes carbon deposits far easier to wipe off.
+A high-temp ceramic coating on polished or brushed stainless tips resists heat discoloration and makes carbon deposits far easier to wipe off.
 The key caveat is temperature rating — standard paint or glass coatings aren't designed for sustained exhaust heat.
 Use a coating rated for high-temperature surfaces, and make sure the tips are scrupulously clean of carbon (which is oily and prevents adhesion) before applying; a solvent wipe and sometimes a fine abrasive polish is needed.

 Coating Over PPF (Paint Protection Film)